When You Suspect Your Teen Is Drinking: What Consequences Should You Give?

-Many times on the 1-on-1 Coaching team, we hear from parents who say something like this: “My teen went out with friends last night.
+Many times on the parent coaching team, we hear from parents who say something like this: “My teen went out with friends last night.
 I think they were drinking, but I’m not sure.
 What kind of consequence can I give my child to make sure that this doesn’t happen again?”

 When I get calls like this, I hear the concern and love these parents have for their children, wanting to protect them from any harm which may occur while their teen is under the influence of drugs and alcohol.
 I also hear the anger and frustration at the fact that their child is possibly disobeying their rules about underage drinking.
 There is also uncertainty on how to deal with this, as the parent does not know for sure what happened the night before.

 The most helpful thing you can do as a parent is to get all the facts.
 Although it is easy to react out of that fear and frustration, you can do harm to your relationship if you accuse your child of wrongdoing without concrete proof.
 Rather than going with your gut feeling of “I just know that he was up to something!” look at what is happening to cause those feelings.
 Is he acting in unusual ways?
 Does he smell like alcohol?
 Was he not answering his cell phone when you called?
 You can also try talking with the parents of the other kids to find out what happened.